Pay your Microsoft Customer Agreement Azure or Microsoft Online Subscription Program Azure bill

 If you have a Microsoft Online Services Program (pay-as-you-go) account and you have a bill due, you'll see the Pay now banner on your subscription property page.

-If you want to learn how to change your default payment method to check or wire transfer, see How to pay by invoice.
+If you want to learn how to change your default payment method to wire transfer, see How to pay by invoice.

 There are a few countries that don't allow the use of debit cards, however in general, you can use them to pay your Azure bill.
 Virtual and prepaid debit cards can't be used to pay your Azure bill.